cameron-cs/gnn_qm9_models/README.md

 The GraphClassificationModel model leverages the standard GCN layers to capture the structural and feature information of the molecules.
 The architecture comprises three GCN layers, followed by two fully connected (linear) layers.

-The code implementation of the GCN model is modularized and made production-ready by defining separate classes for the GCN layer and the model itself.
+The code implementation of the GCN model is modularised and made production-ready by defining separate classes for the GCN layer and the model itself.

 #### Why 3 layers?